 You can often get a mortgage to buy an investment property.
 You may need to make as much as a 20% down payment.
 But longer loan terms, such as 30 years, make mortgages an ideal financing option for buy and hold investors.
 (Though some mortgages, such as FHA loans, are challenging to get if the property isn’t your primary residence.)

 If you don’t have the cash to buy a property outright, you can partner with another rental investor to come up with the remaining funds.

 This approach is when an investor pursues both buy and hold rental properties and fix and flip homes.
 For example, you fix and flip your first two real estate investment properties.
 Then you take the profit you earned from those two deals and get your first buy and hold property.

-There are other options for financing a real estate purchase.
+There are other creative financing options for funding a real estate purchase.
 Each depends on the circumstances, including the seller’s motivations.
-For example, a seller may tap their equity to loan you money because he/she wants consistent income from the loans.
+For example, a seller may tap their equity to loan you money because they want consistent income from the loans.
 Or, the seller can transfer their existing mortgage and the property’s deed to you.

 Most buy and hold rental properties need some work for them to be ready for tenants.
 Rehabbing as quickly as possible allows you to immediately start recouping your investment via rent.

 First, identify what work you need to do.
 Then, create a list of these items—this is called a “scope of work.”
 Some things buy and hold investors often address are painting walls and refinishing floors, and some of these issues you may be able to fix yourself.
 However, you may need to hire a contractor.

 Remember, you’re getting the property ready to rent, not to sell.
 The best updates for buy and hold properties are different than for fix and flip properties.
 If this were a fix and flip, you might opt to replace the kitchen counter with granite.
 Since it’s a buy and hold investment, though, the existing countertop is fine.